Forgotten-Adventures/FA_Battlemaps/README.md

 A gallery of our work can be found on the [website](https://www.forgotten-adventures.net/battlemaps).

 Join our [Discord server](https://discord.gg/6KSJz6p) for any further questions or bug reports.

+## Contributing

+This section is for mapmakers who contribute to the module.

+Since v1.1.0 of the module, the database has moved to levelDB.
+This means that the JSON files are no longer directly viewable.
+To assist with maintaining visibility of changes, an `npm` script exists to convert the levelDB database to a JSON file.

+- You must have [Node.js](https://nodejs.org/) installed as a prerequisite to the following.
+- Run `npm install` to install the required dependencies.

+Prior to committing changes to git, you should run the following commands:

+1. `npm run build:json` to export the database to JSON files.
+2. The JSON files will be output to the `packs/_source` directory.
+3. You can then compare the changes in the JSON files to ensure that the changes are as expected using something like `git diff`.

+Building the database from JSON files is also possible (for example: you accidentally broke something locally, or wanted to make a change to the raw JSON) using the following command:

+1. `npm run build:db` to import the JSON files back into the database.